- Video editing used to be a complicated process that usually required a specific set of tools.

 As for other features, the browser has a video pop-out player, so you can multitask with ease.
 There’s also a built-in screenshot tool, allowing you to easily take screenshots from the web.

-Thanks to the tracking protection, all tracking scripts and cookies will be blocked, and all your pages will load faster than before.
+Thanks to tracking protection, all tracking scripts and cookies will be blocked, and all your pages will load faster than before.

 There’s also an ad blocker, so you won’t see ads ever again, and if you need extra privacy, there’s a free VPN with unlimited bandwidth available.